blacklightpy/vaultofknowledge/Proprietary Technology Compared To Consumer Products.md

-We progressive community often say that technology has to be open source.
+We in the progressive community often say that technology has to be open source.
 What is the analogy of that compared to a consumer product?

 This is kind of like comparing electromagnetic effects to gravity, where the details of latter is neither experienced directly nor intuitive to the average person, while the effects of gravity is commonly understood.
 However, the forces are very different in both scales (electromagnetic force is many orders of magnitude above gravity for bodies of similar dimensions).
 # Conditions